All you need to know about notary work

 Some states have online applications, while others require you to mail it in.
 Each state has a different application fee.
 Check your state’s notary division website for more information

-What is the procedure to get my official notary seal?
+What is the procedure to get my official notary seal (notary stamp)?

 Most states require the use of a notarial seal, but some states have authorization forms to get your seal.